shivammotani/Telegram_Bot_using_Django/README.md

 # Intro

-This is a simple bot that says three different type of jokes
+This is a simple telegram bot that says three different type of jokes

 # Requirements
 See requirements.txt